 However, we realize that not everyone is ready to make the switch to EJB 3.0.
-(After all, the Java EE 5 spec is not even final yet!)
 So, in the interim, you can use Seam as a framework for applications that use JSF for presentation, Hibernate (or plain JDBC) for persistence and JavaBeans for application logic.
 Then, when you're ready to make the switch to EJB 3.0, migration will be straightforward.